Skip to main content

 M10 REPLFOO

-The process for creating bank keys and issuance accounts is similar to the above.
-Using the provided public keys for Bank One and Bank Two, we create issuance accounts for their commercial use, and grant them permissions via new roles and role bindings.
+The process for creating bank keys and issuance accounts is similar to the steps for the central bank.
+Using the public keys for Bank One and Bank Two, we create issuance accounts for their commercial use and grant them permissions via new roles and role bindings.

 Bank One